 We know what makes a good teacher: Someone who is patient and pays careful attention to detail, while also being flexible.
 A good teacher is able to give praise and correct mistakes in a constructive way.
 Ayşın was all of the above; a natural.
 And best yet, she doesn’t take herself too seriously.
 She was able to laugh and have a good time while instructing us.

 Being that this was the ninth class we have taken, we also know what makes a course itself successful, and Cookistan certainly passed the test.

-In Indonesia, we had a wonderful time learning about the country’s cuisine and eating from a huge buffet, but with 26 people in the cooking class, it felt like a factory.
+In Bali we had a wonderful time learning about the country’s cuisine and eating from a huge buffet, but with 26 people in the cooking class, it felt like a bit like a factory.
 Very well-oiled and maintained, but still a big production.
 Names were not learned.
 No personalization was given.
 And that’s okay sometimes.